ohirose/spf/README.md

 In the second case, the first and third values must be 0.
 Serial numbers are incremented in the order of zsize\*t+z.
 These can start from any of non-negative integers specified by the second value of `number`.

+## Cell Detection

+`spf-detect` is an executable for finding cells captured by a cell image with z-stacks.
+It requires the result of `spf-convert`.
+To start it up, follow the command instructed by `spf-pipeline.sh`.
+Cells are detected by the following procedure:
+1. Find local peaks of voxel values from the image with the Laplacian of Gaussian filter.
+2. Cluster local peaks of voxel values within the maximum cell size.

+The parameters of `spf-detect` can be set in ``setting/conf-detect.txt`` The file format is as follows:

+    Intensity cutoff            10
+    Max number of cells         512
+    Peak bounding box           1,1,1
+    Cell bounding box           10,10,1
+    Lambda in dpmeans           5.0
+    Number of loops in dpmeans  10
+    Standard dev. in log        1.0

+- Intensity cutoff: Voxel values which are less than this value are ignored.
+- Max number of cells: The maximum number of cells to be reported.
+- Peak bounding box: defines the window size of a local peak of voxel values.
+  - `l,m,n` --> corresponds to the window size (2l+1, 2m+1, 2n+1).
+  - Local peaks in the window are considered to be the same peak.
+- Cell bounding box: defines the window size of the LoG filter, which can be interpreted as the maximum size of cells.
+  - `l,m,n` --> corresponds to the window size (2l+1, 2m+1, 2n+1).
+- Number of loops in dpmeans: The number of iterations for the DP-means algorithm, which estimates a cell position by clustering local peaks.
+- Standard dev. in log: defines the blob size for the Laplacian of Gaussian filter.

-## track
+## Cell tracking
-The second software **track** is the main software for automatic detection and tracking of multiple cells based on the SPF algorithm from the converted 4D image file.
-For details of the algorithm, please refer to the article titled *SPF-CellTracker: Multiple cell tracking with a spatial particle filter* (in submission).

-COMPILATION:

-1. Get all the source codes registered in **tracker** directory of this repository and move them to your current directory.

-2. If you are Linux user, replace **gcc-mp-4.8** with **gcc** in **makefile**.
-   Type `make` in the terminal window.

-USAGE:

-1. Modify the configuration file `conf-track.txt` according to your preference.

-2. Type `./track` in the terminal window.

-PARAMETERS:
+`spf-track` is the executable that tracks cells captured by 4D image sequence.
+It requires the results of `spf-convert` and `spf-detect`.
+To start it up, follow the command instructed by `spf-pipeline.sh`.

-The parameters of *track* can be set in **conf-track.txt**.
+The parameters of `spf-track` can be set in ``setting/conf-track.txt``.
 The file format is as follows:

-    cutoff:18
-    wmax:2,2,1
-    lambda:6
-    zscale:3
+    np:1000
     alpha:0.85
     sgmt:3.0,3.0,0.1
     sgms:1.5,1.0,0.1
     sgml:10
     wlik:5,5,1
-    input:data.bin
-    output:result.bin

-- cutoff: The cutoff value of fluorescent intensities (0 ...
-255).
-  - Required only for cell detection and counting.
-- wmax: Specifies window size required for cell detection.
-  - Should be **narrower** than the size of cells.
-  - `wmax:l,m,n`--> Window size becomes (2l+1, 2m+1, 2n+1).
-- lambda: The maximum radius of cells to be tracked.
+- np: The number of particles.
-- zscale: Ratio of the voxel step length along *z*-axis to that in *xy*-plane.
-- alpha: The balance parameter that controlls importance of covariation and relative positions among cells (0 ...
+- alpha: The balance parameter that controls importance of covariation and relative positions among cells (0 ...
 1.0).
   - `alpha:1.0`--> Information of covariation among cells is only utilized.
   - `alpha:0.0`--> Information of initial relative positions among cells is only utilized.
   - `alpha:0.5`--> The both information is utilized with equal weight.